MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 Policies in Teams let you control how Teams behaves in your environment and what features are available to users.
 For example, there are calling policies, meeting policies, and messaging policies, to name a few, and each policy area has its own collection of settings that can be adjusted to control access.

-To maintain student safety, use policies to control what students can do in Teams.
-For example, use policies to control who can use private chat and private calling, who can schedule meetings, and what content types can be shared.
-You can also use policies to turn on Teams features that enrich your learning environment.
+To maintain a safe and focused learning environment, it's important to set policies to control what students can do in Teams.
+For example, you can use policies to control who can use private chat and private calling, who can schedule meetings, and what content types can be shared.
+You can also use policies to turn on Teams features that enrich the learning experience.

-Policies must be adjusted for both students and educators to keep the environment safe.
+Policies must be adjusted for both students and educators to keep the learning experience safe.
 Students should get the most conservative settings with the tightest restrictions to reduce the risk of receiving inappropriate levels of access.
-Educators and staff should have access to features that are appropriate for their roles.
-For example, educators should typically be allowed to schedule meetings but students should be restricted from doing so.
+Educators and staff need a separate set of capabilities to be successful.
+For example, allow educators to schedule meetings and restrict students from doing so.

-To simplify managing policies, use the Teams for Education easy policy setup tool to quickly set up the most important set of policies for a safe and productive learning environment.
-The tool sets up and assigns a set of policies with settings that are appropriate for your students and staff.
+To simplify managing policies, use the Teams for Education easy policy setup tool to quickly set up the most important set of policies for a safe and productive learning experience.
+The tool sets up and assigns a set of policies to students and a separate set of policies to educators and staff with settings that are appropriate for each.

 This article walks you through how to run the tool and the steps you need to do after you run it.

 ## What does the easy policy setup tool do?

-In a Teams for Education environment, students should get the more conservative policy set.

 We recommend that you use your Global (Org-wide default) policy definition for students.
 This ensures that any new users get the most conservative policy set and reduces the risk that a student will receive inappropriate levels of access.